TV Advertising Costs in 2026: Complete Pricing Guide

 • Color Correction: Costs for enhancing and correcting the color of the footage.

-• Distribution Preparation: Expenses for formatting the commercial for different TV standards and CTV platforms.
+• Distribution Preparation: This includes expenses for formatting the commercial for different TV standards and CTV platforms.
 Our guide on CTV ad specs covers this in detail.

 • Marketing and Testing: Costs for focus groups, test screenings, and promotional materials.